 Examples: Being Unable to Save Everyone, Being Set Up to Fail, Conflicting Internal Needs and Desires

 Conflict is what we use to poke at a character’s soft spots, raise the stakes, and maybe encourage a specific path to self-growth.
 So when you’re choosing conflict options for your character, vary the forms.
 This ensures that the problems they’re facing will spread like cracked glass, threatening multiple areas of their life and making things exponentially more complicated and difficult for them.

 PSSST!
 There are more categories, but this post was getting too long.
 We had the same problem with The Conflict Thesaurus, so we decided to split it into two volumes.
 Scenarios from the categories discussed here are included in Volume 1, which can help you brainstorm all their possible impacts on your character and story.
-The second volume will cover additional harrowing categories, including loss of control, power struggles, losing an advantage, ego-related scenarios, and miscellaneous challenges.
-This installment is slated for release in September of 2022.
+The second volume covers additional harrowing categories, including loss of control, power struggles, losing an advantage, ego-related scenarios, and miscellaneous challenges.

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.